The three stages of a wayfinding project

 Some common themes are: the development of an historic context for naming room and areas, sign systems that deliver information, map systems, landmarks, online media backed up by verbal directions provided by staff.

-We define the locations where people will have time to take in this information, and develop solutions that conform to building regulations and DDA requirements.
+We define the locations where people will have time to take in this information, and develop solutions that conform to building regulations and DDA/EA requirements.

 Information is delivered consistently through a whole journey.
 Comprehensive maps use building and landscape features as location points.
 Where signs are used they are integrated and consistent with the architecture and environment.